 For a small town, Staunton has a lot of good food and this list only scratches the surface.
 Enjoy fresh coffee and out-of-this-world pastries at Reunion Bakery & Espresso, Crucible Coffee Roasters, or Newtown Baking.
 Sit down to a tasty lunch emphasizing local ingredients at Serendipity Java Bar and Eatery, Table 44, the Pampered Palate, or Cranberry’s Grocery & Eatery.
 Savor a dinner at Chicano Boy Taco, Zynodoa, the Mill Street Grill, or Aioli.
 Make sure to leave room for something sweet from The Split Banana, the Clocktower Eats and Sweets, or Wright’s Dairy Rite.

 Craft Beer, Wine, and Cider

 Virginia is making quite a name for itself in the craft beer and wine scene, and our local area is no exception.
 In fact, Staunton was just named one of the “20 Best Beer Towns in the United States.”
-Hop on the Shenandoah Beerwerks Trail to sip at 19 breweries, all within an hour’s drive.
-Queen City Brewing, Redbeard Brewing Company, and Shenandoah Valley Brewing Co. are all within city limits.
+Hop on the Shenandoah Beerwerks Trail to sip at 18 breweries, all within an hour’s drive.
+Queen City Brewing, and Redbeard Brewing Company are all within city limits.
 Baja Bean Co. sells a wide selection of craft beers by the bottle or on tap.
 Wine lovers can taste the local varietals and more at Ox-Eye Vineyards Tasting Room, Yelping Dog Wine, the Green Room, or the new Seed to Tail Kitchen & Market.
 Barren Ridge Vineyards is just a short drive away.
 If you prefer cider, grab a seat and a flight at Staunton’s new cidery, Ciders from Mars.